 Understanding when your dog is fully grown is essential for providing the proper care, nutrition, and exercise throughout each life stage.
 However, determining when those life stages start and end can be challenging as different breeds grow at different rates.

-In this post, we’ll explore the factors that influence a dog’s growth timeline, the average growth stages you can expect to experience, and how these stages influence your dog’s needs.
+Explore the factors that influence a dog’s growth timeline, the average growth stages you can expect to experience, and how these stages influence your dog’s needs.

 When Do Puppies Grow the Most?